-One of the medical errors that may lead to the amputation of a limb or even cost the patient his or her life is delayed deep vein thrombosis (DVT or blood clot) diagnosis.
+One of the medical errors that may lead to the amputation of a limb or even cost the patient their life is delayed deep vein thrombosis (DVT or blood clot) diagnosis.

 Blood clots that occur in patients are under the radar at most hospitals, despite being potentially deadly.
-Deep vein thrombosis can be prevented when patients are screened for their risk and given therapy, but many patients are not screened and do not receive appropriate therapy.
+Deep vein thrombosis can be prevented when patients are screened for their risk and given therapy, but many patients are not screened and do not receive appropriate treatment.

 Examples of Deep Vein Thrombosis Malpractice

-A man with a right leg DVT, high blood pressure and a history of obesity presented to an emergency department complaining of nonstop left calf and foot pain that had begun all of a sudden that day.
+- A man with a right leg DVT, high blood pressure, and a history of obesity was presented to an emergency department complaining of nonstop left calf and foot pain that had begun all of a sudden that day.
 After a venous ultrasound that was negative for DVT, he was discharged with instructions to follow up with his primary care doctor.
 A couple of weeks later, the man returned to the ED with acute symptoms:

-A CT scan showed a large blood clot almost entirely blocking blood flow to the arteries in his lower left leg.
+A CT scan showed a large blood clot almost entirely blocking blood flow to his lower left leg arteries.
 In an effort to dissolve the clot, a vascular surgeon started him on medication.
-Over the next several days the man underwent a thrombectomy and a femoral popliteal bypass surgery, both unsuccessful before he was transferred to another hospital center for a stent angioplasty.
+Over the next several days, the man underwent a thrombectomy and a femoral-popliteal bypass surgery, both unsuccessful before he was transferred to another hospital center for a stent angioplasty.
 As the angioplasty was not successful, the man ultimately needed an above-knee amputation.

 When the man first arrived at the ED, the signs of DVT were relatively benign, implying that he was experiencing the early stages of the condition and his left leg was still benefiting from some blood flow.
 If the DVT had been diagnosed at that point, it is highly probable that he would've made a complete recovery.
 When an extremity is cool to the touch, like the patient's leg upon his return to the hospital, it is an indication of severely restricted blood flow.

-A failure to timely diagnose a blood clot led to the amputation of a woman's leg.
+- A failure to timely diagnose a blood clot led to the amputation of a woman's leg.
 At the time of the medical malpractice, the plaintiff was eighteen years old.
 She went to the hospital with complaints of leg pain and was diagnosed as having an arterial blood clot.
 The defendant, an on-call vascular surgeon, did not recognize the necessity for immediate care.
 As a result of the delay, this young girl was forced to have her leg amputated.

-Filing a Medical Malpractice Claim
+Reasons for a Deep Vein Thrombosis Medical Malpractice Claim

 For example, in both cases presented above, as a direct result of the health care providers' negligence, the patients suffered additional medical procedures, economic loss, and permanent injury that resulted in the amputation of one of their legs.
 The medical negligence may consist of:

-- Failing to appropriately examine the patient for a blocked artery
+- Failing to examine the patient for a blocked artery appropriately

 - Failing to perform diagnostic testing, such as a vascular exam